johnmetta/statisfy/readme.md

 * `http-endpoint`: Sets `@address` and `@port` that Aggregator is listening on for incoming HTTP API requests
 * `storage`: Configures Aggregator's behavior when it comes to figuring out where and how to store metrics (See [storage-schemas.conf](http://graphite.readthedocs.org/en/latest/config-carbon.html#storage-schemas-conf)):
  * `@path`: An absolute path to where Aggregator will store Datapoint Databases
- * `@flush-interval`: How often will Aggregator save metrics to disk.
-Make sure this is equal to the smallest `@precision` down below.
+ * `@flush-interval`: How often will Aggregator save metrics to disk
  * `store`: Configures a single policy of how to store a particular set of metrics (matched by `@pattern`
    * `retention`: Configures a single retention rule.
 Both `@precision` and `@history` can accept either standard .NET `TimeSpan` string representations (`hh:mm:ss`) or simpler strings like `10s`, `20m`, `1h`, `31d`, `1y`.
 * `downsampling`: Configures how Aggregator downsamples metrics (See [storage-aggregation.conf](http://graphite.readthedocs.org/en/latest/config-carbon.html#storage-aggregation-conf)):